UmarFarooqui/MethodNamePrediction/astminer/sample/README.md

 ![Image description](images/method.jpg)

 ### Abstract syntax tree
-The abstract syntax tree representation of the method is:
+The abstract syntax tree representation of the method is generated using [1] and is shown below:

 ![Image description](images/ast.jpg)